kgfitzgerald/academic-kickstart/content/teaching/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Highlights of Teaching Experience & Training" subtitle = ""
+title = "Experience & Training"
+subtitle = "Some Highlights"

 [content]
   # Page type to display.
 E.g. project.